 Every organization from manufacturing companies to restaurants to institutions of higher education—colleges, universities, private schools—that is trying to use its website to attract visitors and convert them into paying students, guests or customers must create content to be successful.

 Because without content, a company or university simply isn’t likely to be found in search.
 And let’s be realistic: Search is one of the primary ways that people learn about anything today.

 Free Toolkit – Create Student Personas For Your School

 The process of leveraging this fact goes by many names.
 We call it Inbound Marketing.
 Some call it Content Marketing.
+For higher education specifically, we like the phrase Inbound Enrollment.
 Whatever you call it, the philosophy is the same.
 By creating and distributing high-value content that answers a potential customer’s question, you can create a powerful inbound funnel that: